 Dr. McCearley grew-up in Jackson, MS and is a graduate of Jackson Preparatory School (Jackson Prep).
 She graduated with honors from the University of Mississippi School of Nursing.
 She then earned her medical degree from the University of Mississippi School of Medicine.
 Following graduation from medical school, Dr. McCearley completed an internal medicine residency, served as chief resident, completed three years of a cardiology fellowship, and finished two years of a clinical cardiac electrophysiology fellowship.
-She is board certified in internal medicine and cardiovascular disease.
+She is board certified in internal medicine, cardiovascular disease, and clinical cardiac electrophysiology.

 Dr. McCearley specializes in treating heart rhythm disorders such as atrial fibrillation, supraventricular tachycardia, and other arrhythmias.
 She also specializes in pacemaker and defibrillator implantation and long-term management of these devices.